ElinSegelov/project-weather-app/README.md

 ✓ Steps 1 & 2 should be done together and step 3 should be done in branches

 ## The problem
-We fetched data via API from openweather and converted it to JSON.
-Afterwards we injected data in placeholders using inner HTML.
-Furthermore we created a filter so that the current weather corresponds to the background as well as the main image and description.
-Then we worked on creating a weekly weather forecast and polished the project with a responsive design and added additional CSS.
+The user is able to use a city from a list for which to display the weather forcast.
+We fetched data via API from openweathermap.org and converted it to JSON.
+Afterwards we injected data in placeholders using .innerHTML.
+Furthermore we conditionally render the background image and icons depending on the weather and there is also a weekly weather forecast.
+The site is fully responsive.

-If we had more time we would likt to show the data from the loca time zone.
+If we had more time we would like to show time as local time in the selected city and have a better design for the landing page aswell as implement functionallity for displaying weather using the users location.

 ## View it live
 at Netlify: https://hilarious-tarsier-00acac.netlify.app

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.